LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

 - /arm removemember [username] -> Allows you to take trust to build at your stall from a user.

 ## Extra Stalls & Chestshop Commands

--/arm gui -> Lets you view your stall number and other cool features.
+- /arm gui -> Lets you view your stall number and other cool features, such as;
-##### Ender chest -> will show you stalls you own.
+#### Ender chest -> will show you stalls you own.

 - Red Bed -> Will let you manage things on your stall.
     - Playerhead -> Shows you members trusted to your stall.